hassaanhameed786/advanced-programming/README.md

 # What I have learned in this

-In this course I have learned a build process ( pipeline in c language ) and the most important Design pattern Singleton and Builder that would help to solve the software developnemnt life cyale with much better performacne.And lastly version control system with
+In this course I have learned a build process ( pipeline in c language )Design pattern Singleton and Builder and other

+# Programming Languages are

+- Swift and C

 # Code in Swift language